 Many forms of internet fraud are "wobblers"- which mean they

-can result in severe penalties.
-A fraud conviction can not only send you
+federal charges and severe penalties.
+A fraud conviction can not only send you to jail,

-to jail, and cost you thousands of dollars- it will remain on your record
+and cost you thousands of dollars- it will remain on your record for all

 contact Hanson, Gorian, Bradford & Hanich today!